rinigus/mapbox-gl-qml/api.md

     property to when specifying sizes in map styles.
 For example, when adding icons to the map.

-pixel density of the screen when
-    compared to 96dpi.
-All the map elements will be scaled by this ratio when drawn.
-This allows to use the same style on the screens with the different pixel densities and adjust the scale on fly.
-Note that the minimal `pixelRatio` is set to `devicePixelRatio` used at the map widget construction.

 * `rect `**`margins`** Relative margins that determine position of the center on the map.
 Margins specify the relative active area of the widget and the position of the active area.
 When given by a